Derby Cheese vs Langres Cheese

 Langres is a washed-rind cheese from the Champagne region of France.
 It has a distinctive sunken top, which is traditionally filled with Champagne or Marc de Bourgogne when served.
 This cheese has a creamy interior with a strong, pungent aroma and a complex, slightly spicy flavor.

-Derby Cheese comes from England and United Kingdom.
-Langres Cheese originated from France.
+• Origin: Derby Cheese (England and United Kingdom), Langres Cheese (France)

 Derby Cheese Langres Cheese